Zeppily/Front-End-Programming-Exercises/README.md

 ## Exercise 10 - Github repos
 Using Github API to display a list of react repositories with name and URL

+## Exercise 11 - Github repos
+Using Github API to display a list of repositories searched by keyword given through input field.